-Hours of new body-camera footage from Orlando Nightclub shooting released
+Hours of new body-camera footage from Orlando nightclub shooting released

 But the plan worked.
 Once the Bearcat came through the wall, police said Mateen stepped out into the open and started firing on the officers and the Bearcat.

-During the shootout with Mateen, Mina said a bullet struck Officer Napolitano’s helmet.
+During the shootout with Mateen, Mina said a bullet struck Napolitano’s helmet.
 If it had been an inch lower, Mina said, Napolitano “would have been dead.”
-But instead, Mina said, the officer “went down to the ground still returning fire, and the other officers returned fire, killing the suspect,” Mina said.
+But instead, Mina said, the officer “went down to the ground still returning fire, and the other officers returned fire, killing the suspect.”

-When the call went out over the police radios that the suspect was dead, Brennan said a “giant cheer went up” inside the command center.
+When the call went out over the police radios that the suspect was dead, Andy Brennan said, a “giant cheer went up” inside the command center.

 “We all hollered, ‘Yay!’” added Bill Hammer, a dispatcher.
 “It was a big uproar.”

-After hours of fighting, the massacre was finally over, but the officers involved felt like there was little to celebrate.
-Mina said he and many of the officers were heartbroken by what had happened.
+After hours of fighting, the massacre was finally over, but the officers involved felt there was little to celebrate.
+Mina said he and many of the officers were heartbroken by what happened.

-ABC News' Pete Madden, Lauren Effron, Randy Kreider and Cho Park contributed to this report.
+ABC News’ Pete Madden, Lauren Effron, Randy Kreider, Cho Park, Margaret Katcher, Alex Gurvets and Erin Galloway contributed to this report.

-Note: Editor’s note: Jahqui Sevilla was killed early Monday in a car crash.